Mr Edit logo

 If you edit my manuscript, will you alter my voice?

 I sincerely hope so.
-Most editors will tell you otherwise; that they'll preserve your unique style.
+Most professional editors will tell you otherwise; that they'll preserve your unique style.
 But that's unrealistic.
 Everything that's done to your writing will change it, hopefully for the better.
 But don't count on it.
 The trick is to take the best aspects of your voice and cut the worst.
 Just watch for an editor who puts his overly distinct stamp on your work.
 To preclude this, maintain good communications throughout and explain exactly how you want your project to be handled.

 For instance, do you want to sound fast?
 Hard?
 Clipped?
 Smooth?
 Earthy?
 Sophisticated?